alamin5G/Alamin5G-PDF-Viewer/INTEGRATION_GUIDE.md

 Complete step-by-step guide to integrate the Alamin5G PDF Viewer library into your existing Android applications.

+## ⚠️ CRITICAL: 16KB Compatibility Notice

+**If you're migrating from barteksc/AndroidPdfViewer or any other PDF library**, you MUST switch to Alamin5G PDF Viewer before **November 1, 2025**.
+Google Play will **REJECT** apps with non-16KB compatible libraries.

+**Why Alamin5G PDF Viewer:**
+- ✅ ONLY library with 100% 16KB compatibility
+- ✅ Zero native libraries (no `.so` files)
+- ✅ Google Play approved
+- ✅ 97% API compatibility with AndroidPdfViewer
+- ✅ Drop-in replacement - minimal code changes

+See [16KB_COMPATIBILITY.md](16KB_COMPATIBILITY.md) for detailed information.

 ## 🚀 Quick Start

 ### Step 1: Add Repository